You Make the Call!

 You Won the Rally… Or Did You?

-As you can see from Rule #12.G below (and Rule #11.H.
-EFFECTIVE 1/31/18), you did, indeed, win the rally — and if you or your partner was serving — the point.
+As you can see from Rule #11.H below from the 2019 International Federation of Pickleball Official Tournament Rulebook, you did, indeed, win the rally — and if you or your partner was serving — the point.
 Some of you may be arguing, “Wait, the hat landed in your own Non-Volley Zone… therefore, the rally should have been won by your opponent.”
 In this case, the hat landing in the Non-Volley Zone was not a result of a volley.
 The ball had already bounced once before it was struck.
 The hat did, however, become part of the court — and if your opponent had hit the ball and the ball landed on the hat, you would have had to play the ball off the hat.

 We use the hat as an example for this rule.
 But it applies to anything the player is wearing or carrying — even your paddle.
 Shown below is the official ruling so you can make the proper pickleball rule interpretation next time this happens.